MarhyCZ/picons/README.md

 - Set channel icon scheme to "Service name picons" and save changes

 - Go to Configuration -> Channel/EPG.
 List all channels (right corner -> Show All)
-- Press CTRL+A to select all channels and press "Reset icon button".
-Tvheadend will generate new picon paths for every channel by our new settings.
+- Press CTRL+A to select all channels and press "Reset icon button" and Save changes.
+Tvheadend will now generate new picon paths for every channel by our new settings.

 - Save changes and you're done!